 Joan Whitney Payson was the team’s first owner.
 The franchise belonged to her until 1975, then transferred to Charles Shipman Payson.
 In the 1980s, it was acquired by Doubleday & Co., then by Nelson Doubleday Jr. and Fred Wilpon.
 Since 2002, Wilpon has been solely managing it.

-The club’s name was given in honor of the New York Metropolitans team.
-Its founders turned to the public to choose a suitable name, resulting in 2,563 mail messages and 9,613 proposals.
-There were ten options, among which was Mets – a shortened form of “metro.”
+The club’s name was chosen for the New York Metropolitans team.
+Its founders turned to the public for a suitable name, resulting in 2,563 mail messages and 9,613 proposals.
+Ten options were considered, including Mets, a shortened form of “metro.”

 Meaning and History